MadAlex1997/Bucket_of_Hearing/README.md

 * using venv run plot.py
 * open file
 * plot
-* select time interval
+* Select time interval
-* spectrogram one saves a plotly graph to html
+* spectrogram opens a window with a spectrogram image
-* spectrogram2 opens a window with a spectrogram image
+* Set filter parameters and click on the type of filter